 A New Way of Working for Grants

-The Australian Government is committed to working effectively with civil society to deliver valuable services for individuals, families and the community.
+The Australian Government is committed to working effectively with civil society organisations to deliver valuable services for individuals, families and the community.
 This includes providing greater certainty for service providers to improve service delivery and enable them to continue to deliver the critical work that they do.

 The new grant arrangements include: